EndFirstCorp/endfirstLdapSchema/README.md

 ## Installation

-**NOTE:** The endfirst schema relies on the standard cosine and ppolicy schemas that ship with OpenLDAP.
-In order to use the endfirstSubscriber objectClass, these schemas must be installed first.
+**NOTE:** The endfirst schema relies on the standard cosine schema that ships with OpenLDAP.
+In order to use the endfirstSubscriber objectClass, this schema must be installed first.

 To install the schema in OpenLDAP using OLC (cn=config), use the `ldapadd` command: